 Making Things Easier

-On the institutional level Munger advises to build a fair, meritocratic, demanding culture plus personnel handling methods that build up morale.
-His second piece of advice is severance of the worst offenders, when possible.
+On the institutional level, Munger advises building a fair, meritocratic, demanding culture plus personnel handling methods that build up morale.
+His second piece of advice is the severance of the worst offenders, when possible.

 “Son, it would be better for you to simply take all you want and call yourself a thief every time you do it.”